fs-c/votsec/server/README.md

 ---

 Simplistic resource server acting as an intermediary between frontend and database, authenticating requests.
 The database related code (located in `src/database/`) is intentially written in a way that allows for easy interchanging of database services.

-Debug logging can be enabled by ensuring that `NODE_ENV !== 'production'` and setting the `DEBUG` environment variable.
-Available scopes are

-- `server`, server logic
-- `auth`, authentication logic
-- `database:*`, logs by all database modules.
-This can further be narrowed down to only the relevant sub-modules, like `database:votes`

-Any combination of these scopes is valid, for example `DEBUG=server,database:votes`.

-For more information on the notation of DEBUG, take a look at the [debug repository](https://github.com/visionmedia/debug#readme).